nextstrain/avian-flu/ingest/README.md

 ## Software requirements

 Follow the [standard installation instructions](https://docs.nextstrain.org/en/latest/install.html) for Nextstrain's suite of software tools.
-This workflow requires the Nextstrain CLI's Docker runtime which includes [fauna](https://github.com/nextstrain/fauna) as a sibling directory of the workflow directory and includes the Python RethinkDB bindings required for downloading from fauna.
+This workflow presumes that we are using the Nextstrain CLI's Docker runtime which includes [fauna](https://github.com/nextstrain/fauna) as a sibling directory of the workflow directory and includes the Python RethinkDB bindings required for downloading from fauna.

 ## Usage